Ignacio Villamor: Judiciary

+In July 1907, Philippine Independence Leader Macario Sakay and his group surrendered under a promise of general amnesty but were later arrested in a deceitful entrapment by American authorities.
+At the trial at the Court of First Instance, with the use of false witnesses, Sakay and his men were accused of robbery in band, murder, rape, summary executions, arson, kidnapping under the Brigand Act.

+On Aug.
+6, 1907, Judge Ignacio Villamor (who would become UP president) convicted them.
+Sakay was later hanged.

+Villamor was appointed as Attorney General of the Philippines from July 1, 1908 to June 30, 1914.

 Government

 In 1913, Villamor became the Philippine Commission Executive Secretary of the Philippine Islands and director of the Bureau of Customs on 1918.

 University of the Philippines

 He was appointed the president of the University of the Philippines (UP) in 1915, becoming its first Filipino president when he replaced American Murray Bartlett.
 The school expanded during his term, adding new units like Conservatory of Music and opening the College of Education and the University High School.
 The Junior College of Liberal Arts in Cebu City was also established.
 Through the initiative of then Cebu Governor Manuel Roa who petitioned for its establishment on April 30, 1918, it was created by virtue of Act No. 2759 that was backed up by Speaker of the Philippine Commission Sergio Osmeña.
 When the college opened on July 1, 1918, its first registrar was Paulino Gullas with Dr. Lawrence Wharton as first dean.

 Villamor was replaced by Guy Potter Benton as UP President.